ADirin/OTP1_LectureMaterial/Week 1/Home Assignment/ProjectPlan..md

 # Home Assignment: Software Engineering Project Plan

+ ## **Note** you can use either template in you project wither the above mentioned template or the gxample given below:

 ## Assignment Overview
 In this assignment, you are required to develop a short project plan for your software engineering project.
 This plan should provide a clear and concise overview of how you intend to execute the project.
 The final project plan must be submitted in the designated Dropbox on Oma by **25th August**.